 What are moral rights?

 Moral rights include the right of attribution—to be recognized as the author or performer—and the right of integrity—to be able to say no to any change that disrespects the author or performer.
-For example, creators can object to someone making an of their musical work if they believe it would damage their reputation.
+For example, creators can object to someone making an Any form of modification or alteration of a musical work or sound recording to create a new musical work or sound recording of their musical work if they believe it would damage their reputation.

-Moral rights cannot be but, in some countries, can be and, in most countries, remain with the creators or their heirs after a creator's death.
+Moral rights cannot be Where the ownership or management of rights has been granted to others in addition to or instead of the original rights owner. but, in some countries, can be When a rights holder declares not to assert certain rights. and, in most countries, remain with the creators or their heirs after a creator's death.
 In some countries, moral rights continue in perpetuity.

 Which music creators have moral rights?

 Anyone who creates or performs a musical work has moral rights.
-Songwriters thus have moral rights with respect to their musical works, and performers have moral rights in their , both live and in a sound recording.
+Songwriters thus have moral rights with respect to their musical works, and performers have moral rights in their In the context of music, when a musical work is played live or on a sound recording., both live and A musical work or performance written or recorded in a tangible form, such as sheet music or a sound recording. in a sound recording.

 What are credits?

-In the music industry, can include the name of the and the names of the creators and performers.
+In the music industry, Public acknowledgment of someone's contribution to the creation of a musical work, a live performance, or sound recording, for example, a songwriter's or performer's name. can include the name of the The term "song" does not have a legal definition.
+It is frequently used to mean "musical work” – the composition and lyrics (if any) created by songwriters and composers.
+However, it could also refer to a “sound recording” (a specific recording of a musical work), or a “performance” (a live performance of a musical work). and the names of the creators and performers.
 The right of attribution, which is part of authors’ and performers’ moral rights, generally requires that, whenever possible, credits be provided when a musical work is played live, or a sound recording is played in public places, made available, or distributed to the public.

 Who can get credits for musical works, live performances, and sound recordings?